telerik/maui-docs/controls/templatedpicker/templatedpicker-events.md

 # Events

-TemplatedPicker for .NET MAUI exposes a `SelectionChanged` event which is raised when the user confirms the selected item.
+The TemplatedPicker for .NET MAUI exposes a `SelectionChanged` event which is raised when the user confirms the selected item.

-## Example
+Define the TemplatedPicker:

 ```XAML
 <telerikInput:RadTemplatedPicker SelectionChanged="RadTemplatedPicker_SelectionChanged" x:Name="picker">